 Doctors don't completely understand the causes of bipolar disorder.
-But they've gained a greater understanding in the past 10 years of the bipolar spectrum, which includes the elated highs of mania to the lows of major depression, along with various mood states between these two extremes.
+But they've gained a greater understanding in recent years of the bipolar spectrum, which includes the elated highs of mania to the lows of major depression, along with various mood states between these two extremes.

-Experts do believe that bipolar disorder often runs in families, and there is a genetic part to this mood disorder.
+Bipolar disorder seems to often run in families and there appears to be a genetic part to this mood disorder.
 There is also growing evidence that environment and lifestyle issues have an effect on the disorder's severity.
 Stressful life events -- or alcohol or drug abuse -- can make bipolar disorder more difficult to treat.

-Three brain chemicals -- noradrenaline (norepinephrine), serotonin, and dopamine -- are involved in both brain and bodily functions.
-Noradrenaline and serotonin have been consistently linked to psychiatric mood disorders such as depression and bipolar disorder.
-Dopamine is commonly linked with the pleasure system of the brain.
-Disruption to the dopamine system is connected to psychosis and schizophrenia, a severe mental disorder characterized by distortions in reality and illogical thought patterns and behaviors.
+Three brain chemicals -- norepinephrine (noradrenaline), serotonin, and dopamine -- are involved in both brain and bodily functions.
+Norepinephrine and serotonin have been consistently linked to psychiatric mood disorders such as depression and bipolar disorder.
+Nerve pathways within areas of the brain that regulate pleasure and emotional reward are regulated by dopamine.
+Disruption of circuits that communicate using dopamine in other brain areas appears connected to psychosis and schizophrenia, a severe mental disorder characterized by distortions in reality and illogical thought patterns and behaviors.

 The brain chemical serotonin is connected to many body functions such as sleep, wakefulness, eating, sexual activity, impulsivity, learning, and memory.
-Researchers believe that abnormal serotonin levels contribute to mood disorders (depression and bipolar).
+Researchers believe that abnormal functioning of brain circuits that involve serotonin as a chemical messenger contribute to mood disorders (depression and bipolar disorder).